The Hardy inequality and large time behaviour of the heat equation on $\mathbb{R}^{N-k}\times (0,\infty)^k$: Introduction

 It is also worth mentioning the work \cite{Gkikas}, where Gkikas obtained small-time kernel estimates and a Harnack inequality for the heat equation with inverse-squared-distance potential in exterior domains, via Hardy-Poincare inequalities.

 The main novel aspects brought in by our paper, compared to the references above, can be resumed as follows:

-\begin{enumerate}[label=\alph*)] \item We generalize the asymptotic results for the heat equation with Hardy potential, obtained by V\'{a}zquez and Zuazua \cite{VazquezZuazua} in the case of the whole space $\RR^N$, to the corner space $\RR_{+}^{N, k}$, providing an improved decay; \item Our analysis is more straightforward than its counterpart in \cite{VazquezZuazua}, as we totally get rid of the spherical harmonics machinery, especially in the proof of Theorem \ref{main_th1}, where we only have to properly design the positive eigenfunctions $\alpha_{k,\lambda}$; \item The whole analysis takes place on $L^2(\RR_+^{N,k})$, not in the weighted space $L^2(\RR_+^{N,k};K)$; \item The functional framework is set up rigorously, using cut-offs, regularisations and density properties. \end{enumerate}
+\begin{enumerate}[label=\alph*)] \item We generalize the asymptotic results for the heat equation with Hardy potential, obtained by V\'{a}zquez and Zuazua \cite{VazquezZuazua} in the case of the whole space $\RR^N$, to the corner space $\RR_{+}^{N, k}$, providing an improved decay; \item Our analysis is more straightforward than its counterpart in \cite{VazquezZuazua}, as we totally get rid of the spherical harmonics machinery, especially in the proof of Theorem \ref{main_th1}, where we only have to properly design the positive eigenfunctions $\alpha_{k,\lambda}$. \end{enumerate}

 The paper is organized as follows.
 In Section \ref{s1} we introduce the self-similarity transform (SST) and we write the problem \eqref{heatHardyHalf} in those variables.
 Section \ref{section:improvedHardy} consists of the proof of Theorem \ref{main_th1} i.e. the improved Hardy inequality in $\RR^{N,k}_+$.
 In Section \ref{functionalSpectral}, we provide the rigorous framework in which we pose the problem in order to prove the asymptotic estimates.
 Section \ref{section:asymptotic} contains the proof of the main result, namely Theorem \ref{main_th}.